ONSdigital/eq-submission-confirmation-consumer/README.md

 NOTIFY_TEST_TEMPLATE_ID is provided via the .development.env file, but you will need to set the NOTIFY_API_KEY yourself as it is not kept in version control.

+The TCP port defaults to port `8080` but can be overriden by setting the `PORT` env var.

 ## Deployment from local machine

 For development purposes it is possible to deploy the function to GCP from a local machine using the `gcloud` command.
 First login using `gcloud auth login`, then set the application default credentials using `gcloud auth application-default login`.
 Be sure to make the current gcloud project id the one you wish to deploy to `gcloud config set project <your-project-id>`